gcallah/JohnGray/papers/callahan.md

 different from all other mountains would not mean that we have to grant them some superior ontological status.
 But nevertheless, it would be a very poor geologist who did not recognize this significant difference.

-In fact, the very "error" that Gray is at pains to criticize demonstrates that his contention that this an error is
-wrong: no elephant or chimpanzee or dolphin has ever developed a metaphysics in which their species is marked out as different from all other animals, rendering their misapprehension in need of correction by a dour British philosopher.

-"if the human species is re-engineered it will not be the result of humanity assuming a God like control of its destiny.
-It will be another twist in man's fate" (2007, p.
-6).

-"'Darwin's dice have rolled badly for the Earth,' Wilson points out."
-(2007, p.
-7).

-But given it is all meaningless chance events, what is "bad" about even all life on earth being wiped out?
-There was never a point to it anyway.

-"Epidemiology and microbiology are better guides to our future than any of our hopes or plans" (2007, p.
-9).

-Note the radical change in tone!

-"the human population growth that has taken place over the past few hundred years resembles nothing so much as the spikes that occur in the numbers of rabbits, house mice and plague rats" (2007, p.
-10).

-Gray should be read by every techno-optimist.
+Gray's remarks on technology should be read by every techno-optimist:

-"Once a technology enters human life – whether it be fire, the wheel, the automobile, radio, television or the Internet – it changes it in ways we can never fully understand" (2007, p.
-14).

-"Technical progress leaves only one problem unsolved: the frailty of human nature.
-Unfortunately that problem is insoluble" (2007, p.
-15).
+"Once a technology enters human life -- whether it be fire, the wheel, the automobile, radio, television or the Internet -- it changes it in ways we can never fully understand...
+Technical progress leaves only one problem unsolved: the frailty of human nature.
+Unfortunately that problem is insoluble" (2007, pp. 14-15).

+But he notes that Green thought partakes of the same illusion:
 "Green thinkers understand that humans can never be masters of the Earth.
-Yet in their Ludfite struggle against technology they renew the illusion that the world can be made the instrument of human purposes" (2007, p.
+Yet in their Luddite struggle against technology they renew the illusion that the world can be made the instrument of human purposes" (2007, p.
 15).

-"As Margulis and Sagan have written, we are ourselves technological devices, invented by ancient bacterial communities as means of genetic survival" (2007, p.
-16).

-It is weird to describe ancient bacterial communities as "inventing" multicellular organisms when previously Gray has described evolution as just genes randomly interacting with each other.
-Furthermore, while he holds that it is an illusion that humans can shape the world to their purposes, apparently bacteria could do so.

-"If our lives are to have any meaning, the power of science must be overthrown, and faith re-established" (2007, p.
-18).

-As someone who seriously studied Hayek, Gray ought to recognize that the problem here is not science, but scientism.
-And his familiarity with Oakeshott ought to have alerted him to the fact that positing a conflict between science and religion is an ignoratio elenchi.

-Gray notes that today, "science alone has the power to silence heretics" (2007, p.
-19).

-Gray calls the idea that science triumphed in the battle of ideas because it is "the embodiment of rational inquiry" a "fairy tale" (2007, p.
-21).

-He argues (correctly) that "Galileo won out not because he had the best arguments but because he was able to represent the new astronomy as part of a coming trend in society" (2007, p.
-21).

 ### The Immortalization Commission

-The most interesting part of Gray's *The Immortalization Commission: Science and the Strange Quest to Cheat Death*, describes two historical episodes, which he relates with his usual panache.
+Gray's 2011 work, *The Immortalization Commission: Science and the Strange Quest to Cheat Death*, describes two historical episodes, which he relates with his usual panache.
 The first tale is about the British parapsychologists active in the late nineteenth and early twentieth centuries.
 This group included many prominent figures, such as the great ethical theorist Henry Sidgwick, the classical scholar Frederic Meyers, the Irish poet W.B.
 Yeats, and British foreign secretary and prime minister Arthur Balfour.

-They looked to science to replace religion as the guarantor of man's immortality by seeking empirical evidence of life after death.
+These men looked to science to replace religion as the guarantor of man's immortality by seeking empirical evidence of life after death.
-Often they attempted to receive messages from the dead that could demonstrate their continued existence.
-An intiguing example of this effort involved automatic writing, whereby a person would write down what were supposed to be messages from the afterlife, without conscious awareness of what they were writing.
+Often they attempted to receive messages from the dead that could demonstrate the continued existence of the deceased.
+An intiguing example of this effort involved automatic writing, a practice in which a medium would write down what were supposed to be messages from the afterlife, without conscious awareness of what they were writing.
 Over a number of years this practice yield "many thousands" (2011, Kindle Location 173) of pages of automatic writing, which were thought to display "cross-correspondences," so that something written down by one medium only formed a complete message when assembled with the transcriptions of others.
-The experiment was inclusive, as the interpretation of the "messages" was not a determinate matter; to some people they were clear evidence of an afterlife, while Gray, "The connections were encrypted in a way of life, which has since disappeared" (2011, Location 1013).
+The experiment was inclusive, as the interpretation of the "messages" was not a determinate matter; to some people they were clear evidence of an afterlife, while for Gray, "The connections were encrypted in a way of life, which has since disappeared" (2011, Location 1013).

 The next story related in *The Immortalization Commission* describes the important role occultism played in the Soviet Union before World War II.
 It is from this section that the book's title is drawn: the Soviet Union actually had such a commission, as well as a Soviet Committee for Psychical Research.
-The embalming of Lenin's dead body was performed largely with this goal of achieving immortality through science in mind.
+The embalming of Lenin's dead body was performed largely with this goal of achieving immortality through science.

-In an important passage on religion, Gray writes:
+Commenting on religion, Gray writes:

 "The heart of all religions is practice – ritual and meditation.
 Practice comes with myths, but myths are not theories in need of rational development.
 The story of Icarus has not been rendered redundant by progress in psychology.
 The